dotnet/efcore/docs/DailyBuilds.md

 # Daily Builds

-## TL;DR
+## Quick-start

-Create a file called "NuGet.config" with the follwing contents and put it next to your solution or csproj file:
+Create a file called "NuGet.config" with the following contents and put it next to your solution or csproj file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>